carl-allen/carl-allen.github.io/docs/_posts/2019-07-01-explaining-analogies-explained.markdown

 ---
 <br>

+---

 ## Related Work
 Several other works aim to theoretically explain the analogy phenomenon, in particular:
  - [Arora et al. (2016)][arora] propose a latent variable model for text generation that is claimed *inter alia* to explain analogies, however strong *a priori* assumptions are made about the arrangement of word vectors that we do not require.
-More recently, [we have shown][whatthevec] that certain results of this work contradict the relationship between W2V embeddings and PMI ([Levy &
-Goldberg][levy-goldberg]).
- - [Gittens et al. (2017)][gittens] introduce the idea of paraphrasing to explain analogies, from which we draw inspiration, but they include several assumptions that fail in practice, in particular that word frequencies follow a uniform distribution rather than their actual, highly non-uniform Zipf distribution.
+ - [Gittens et al. (2017)][gittens] introduce the idea of paraphrasing to explain analogies, from which we drew much inspiration, but they include several assumptions that fail in practice, in particular that word frequencies follow a uniform distribution rather than their true, highly non-uniform, Zipf distribution.
- - [Ethayarajh et al. (2019)][ethayarajh] look to show that word embeddings of analogies form parallelograms by considering the latter's geometric properties.
-However, there are several issues:
- (i) that all points must be co-planar is assumed without explanation;
+ - [Ethayarajh et al. (2019)][ethayarajh] aim to show that word embeddings of analogies form parallelograms by considering the latter's geometric properties.
+However, several strong assumptions are made that we do not require (e.g.  all embedding must already be co-planar and embedding matrix $$\mathbf{W}$$ must be a scalar multiple of $$\mathbf{C}$$) and they ultimately depend on a statistical relationship "csPMI" that has no obvious semantic meaning.
- (ii) that opposite sides must have similar direction is omitted (as such, a "bow-tie" shape satisfies their Lemma 1); and (iii) that opposite sides must have similar Euclidean distance is translated to a statistical relationship termed "csPMI" -- unfortunately that translation is erroneous since it relies on embedding matrix $$\mathbf{W}$$ being a scalar multiple ($$\lambda$$) of $$\mathbf{C}$$, which is false and, further, csPMI bears no connection to analogies or semantics.

-Our work therefore provides the first end-to-end explanation for the geometric relationship between word embeddings observed for analogies.

  ---
  ---
  <br>

-## Further Work
+## Extensions

-Two recent works build on this paper:
  - ["What the Vec?
-Towards Probabilistically Grounded Embeddings"][whatthevec] extends the principles of this work to show how W2V and Glove (approximately) capture other relationships such as
+Towards Probabilistically Grounded Embeddings"][whatthevec] extends the principles of this work to show: how W2V and Glove (approximately) capture other relationships such as
-*relatedness* and *similarity*, what certain embedding interactions correspond to and, in doing so, how the semantic relationships of *relatedness*, *similarity*, *paraphrasing* and *analogies* mathematically inter-relate.
+*relatedness* and *similarity*; what certain embedding interactions correspond to; and, in doing so, how the semantic relationships of *relatedness*, *similarity*, *paraphrasing* and *analogies* mathematically inter-relate.
  - ["Multi-relational Poincaré Graph Embeddings"][murp] [[code]][murp-code] draws a comparison between analogies and *relations* in Knowledge Graphs to develop state-of-the-art representation models in both Euclidean and Hyperbolic space.

- [comment]: # (, Allen et al. (2019), Balažević et al. (2019))

 [paper]: https://arxiv.org/abs/1901.09813
 [presentation]: https://icml.cc/media/Slides/icml/2019/104(13-11-00)-13-11-00-4883-analogies_expla.pdf